 $1150.00 (NABCA Members)

-Participants will be required to present their Capstone Project as part the 2023 Annual Conference tentatively schedule for Ft.
-Lauderdale on April 25, 2023.
+Participants will be required to present their Capstone Project as part the 2024 Annual Conference.
 Conference registration for and travel to the conference is not included with program fee and is the responsibility of each participant.
+Attendance at the 2024 is required as part of the BCLI experience.

 Daniel Mosser, Ph.D. - President West Virginia Northern Community College